@tokenring-ai/scripting

 - Scripting Language: Comprehensive language with variables, functions, and control flow

-- Variable Interpolation: Dynamic substitution of variables and lists in text
+- Variable Interpolation: Dynamic substitution of variables (

-- Function Types: Static, JavaScript, and LLM-powered functions
+$var) and lists (@list) in text - Function Types: Static, JavaScript, LLM-powered, and native functions

 - Control Flow: Conditionals (